craftingcity/The-Known-World/Game Notes/NPCs/High Power/Guild Employee NPCs/Guilded Wizard NPCs/Alergra Barrowinch.md

 People who know her as the most powerful mage and arcanist they have ever met, including her peers, though they may not be speaking their truth to that rumor.
 In addition to this, they would describe her as hard working, and tough to work with.

-At the age of twenty, she was taught the Weave Arcane by the [[Druids of Animan]].
-Only five years later was she inducted onto the Council of Wizards upon its conception.

-After Mastering her skills in sorcery and alchemy, she settled in Magius.
-After communicating with [[Arthur Simonson|Artie]], founded the [[Magius University]] of Magic.

 She uses dedicated assistants and hommunculi to further her research.

 ## History